ashbir/mathpix/README.md

 - **API Key Errors**: Ensure your `.env` file contains valid Mathpix API credentials
 - **Timeout Errors**: For large PDFs, consider increasing timeout values in the code
 - **Streaming Issues**: If streaming consistently fails, try using the `--skip-status-check` flag

-## License

-This tool is provided as-is with no warranty.
-Use at your own risk.